Isabel Peron turns 90 | DW | 04.02.2021

 When Peron finally returned to Argentina to run for president in 1973, Isabel was chosen as his vice presidential running mate.
 The couple won the election and took office in October 1973.

 However, Peron's ailing health saw Isabel become acting president on several occasions.
 She eventually succeeded him upon his death on July 1, 1974.
-While she was the first woman in the world to hold the title of president.
+She was the first woman in the world to hold the title of president.

 Lacking experience in office, Isabel unwittingly became a pawn of power-seeking politicians.
 She relied on the counsel of Minister of Social Welfare, Lopez Rega, who had already served under her husband.
 But like other Peronists, he feared losing power and persecuted opponents.
 His paramilitary group Alianza Anticomunista Argentina (the Argentine Anti-communist Alliance) or Triple A for short, became synonymous with terror; thousands were tortured and murdered.